 Fact: COVID-19 vaccine will definitely alter the functioning of the immune system, but in an effective way.
 The vaccine instructs the cells to make a special protein called spike protein.
 This protein constructs a healthy system of antibodies that will protect an individual against future infections.

-5) Myth: Female fertility is lost after getting the COVID-19 vaccine.
+5) Myth: Fertility problems occur after getting the COVID-19 vaccine.

 6) Myth: I have been diagnosed with COVID-19 infection, so it is not mandatory for me to receive the vaccine.

-Fact: A previous infection with COVID-19 would have developed a natural immunity against the infection.
+Fact: People with a previous infection with COVID-19 would have developed a natural immunity against the infection.
 Medical reports suggest that natural immunity can last for a few months.
 So in order to acquire prolonged immunity, you can still receive the COVID-19 vaccine to get benefits from it.

 7) Myth: Once my symptoms for COVID-19 disappear, I am COVID-19 negative, and I do not need vaccination.